Saturday, August 15, 2015

 Sailing for the Rugged Outdoors

 The sailor within was summonsed and dutifully we responded.
-It was hard not to....
+In these surroundings, It was hard not to....

 Oslo’s history goes back to Viking days (787-1070), so we boned up (sorry!) on the history of these intrepid seafarers at the Viking Museum.
 The Vikings once controlled half of Britain, managed to reach Newfoundland and Ireland, and also find the Med.
 All in big open rowing boats.
 You can’t help but be impressed.